 Limietberg offers a number of beautiful hikes through steep kloofs and deep valleys.
 Du Toits Peak, at 1 996m, is the highest point within the reserve.
 Visitors can also visit the many historical sites along the trails, including ancient rock art, a disused manganese mine and the graves of convicts who helped build the Bainskloof Pass.

 The reserve gets extremely hot and dry in summer, but in winter the high mountain peaks are capped with snow.
-When visiting Limietberg, please check the weather forecast, as hikers can get caught in unpredictable conditions and the mountainous terrain makes rescue operations difficult.
+When visiting Limietberg, please check the weather forecast, as hikers can get caught in unpredictable and dangerous conditions.

-Tweede Tol is a perfect spot for picnicking, but to avoid disappointment we suggest you come early, as day visitors are limited to 120 people per day.
+Tweede Tol is a perfect spot for braai and picnicking, but to avoid disappointment we suggest you come early, as day visitors are limited to 120 people per day.

-To find out more, and for a detailed breakdown of the campsite, download the Limietberg Nature Reserve and Tweede Tol campsite brochure.
+To find out more, and for a detailed breakdown of the campsite, download the Limietberg Nature Reserve and Tweede Tol campsite brochure and map below.

 How to get there

 From Cape Town: Take the Klapmuts/ Wellington turn-off on N1.
 Turn left and drive for 20km until you get into Wellington.
 At the third set of traffic lights, turn left into Piet Retief Street and then right at the next set of traffic lights into Church Street.
 This will lead you into Bainskloof Pass towards Worcester.
 Tweede Tol will be on your left, about 16km from the Bainskloof Pass signboard, outside Wellington.
 Drive cautiously as the road through the pass is narrow.